Profile: The Eversharp Skyline

 Note

-Another common problem with Skylines is illustrated by the posted pen above; observe that the cap covers about 2/3 of the lever.
-The edge of the cap bears on the lever; it frequently wore away the gold surface, and many Skylines show severe brassing in that area.
+Another common problem with Skylines is illustrated by the posted pen above; observe that the cap covers about of the lever.
+Because the edge of the cap bears on the lever, it frequently wore away the gold surface, and many Skylines show severe brassing in that area — especially on the high spot near the pivot.

 Fountain penThe Skyline was sold in myriad variations, perhaps not as many as those of the Parker “51”, but certainly enough to give the “51” a good run for its money; and as with the “51”, most Skylines were made with plastic barrels.
 There were Skylines with plastic caps in plain or striped colors, with autograph bands, narrow bands, or no bands, and Skylines with stainless steel, sterling silver, gold-filled, vermeil, or solid gold caps.
 There were also Skylines that were entirely gold filled, vermeil, or solid gold.
 As the years passed, the more interesting plastics (made of celluloid) disappeared; eventually all plastic parts were polystyrene.
-A gold derby, as shown here, was a common trim enhancement on a plastic or gold-capped pen.
-The picture above and the ones below illustrate only a small sample of the many Skylines.
+A gold derby, as shown here (on a Presentation Pen, Model D-61), was a common trim enhancement on a plastic or gold-capped pen.
+The picture above and the ones below illustrate only a small sampling of the many Skylin variants.

 Fountain pen